 · Consider staying at a lower dose of Mounjaro® if this is still working for you.
 Prices usually increase as the dose increases.

-· If you are looking to switch to an alternative anti-obesity medication (e.g. Wegovy®/semaglutide), please discuss this with your private prescriber as this requires
+· If you are looking to switch to an alternative obesity management medication (e.g. Wegovy®/semaglutide), please discuss this with your private prescriber as this requires medical supervision to transition to a different medication and adjust the dose appropriately.

-Please note if you switch to an alternative anti-obesity medication you may need to start at a lower dose than expected to build tolerance.
+Please note if you switch to an alternative obesity management medication you may need to start at a lower dose than expected to build tolerance.
 During this transition period you may experience fluctuations in hunger/appetite and different side effects – please see our leaflet below for advice on how to manage these.

 GLP-1 medicines for weight loss and diabetes: what you need to know – GOV.UK

-Weight Management Advice.
+Weight Management Advice

 If you wish to consider lifestyle advice in the meantime you can find more information about our other programmes and referral forms on our web page:-